MengLiu90/SynerGNet/README.md

 ## Train your own model
 ### Prepare your data:
 1. Prepare a .csv file containing synergy instances, following the format exemplified in ```./Dataset/DrugCombDB/drugcombs_synergy_data.csv```.
 2. Transform your graph data into the .h5 format.
-Refer to the examples of the .h5 files located in ```./Dataset/DrugCombDB/h5py_synergy_data/ for guidance```.
+Refer to the examples of the .h5 files located in ```./Dataset/DrugCombDB/h5py_synergy_data/``` for guidance.
 ### Code execution
 Run ```python Train.py synergy_file_path h5py_dir_path``` where ```synergy_file_path``` represents the file path to the .csv file containing synergy instances, while ```h5py_dir_path``` denotes the directory path where the .h5 format graphs are stored.